Updated October 2020

 Since 1984, when Family and Home Network was founded, we’ve followed the research in human development.
 There is now a mountain of scientific evidence on what people need in order to develop into healthy human beings.
 Research findings in neuroscience, genetics and developmental science provide unequivocal evidence of the critical importance of nurturing and two-way intimate relationships between parent and child.

-Unfortunately, there is a severe lack of knowledge about ‘best practices’ in human development: from infants’ irreducible needs for physical and emotional attachment through teens’ continuing need for parental love and attention.
-This ignorance is evident throughout our culture: in many of our families, business practices, educational institutions, and public policies.
+Unfortunately, throughout our culture there is a severe lack of knowledge about ‘best practices’ in human development: from infants’ irreducible needs for physical and emotional attachment through teens’ continuing need for parental love and attention.
+This ignorance is evident in many of our families, business practices, educational institutions, and public policies.
 And we believe this ignorance contributed to the recent crisis of family separation at the border.

 Like millions of people in the U.S. and abroad, we were stunned by the separation of children and parents and by the failure to track their identities for reunification.
 Amid the horror, it was heartening to see the vast outpouring of concern and action by millions of citizens, as well as the federal court ruling that ordered the reunification of families.
-Yet, at this time (September 2018) hundreds of the children who were taken from their parents have not been returned.
+Yet, at this time, hundreds of the children who were taken from their parents have not been returned.

 Another aspect of the refugee crisis has come to light recently, with investigative reports documenting that there are five times more unaccompanied minors in detention today than just one year ago: Detention of Migrant Children Skyrocketed to Highest Levels Ever.
 Many of these almost 13,000 teenagers crossed the border without their parents, fleeing extreme violence in their countries.